YolfTypo3/SavLibraryKickstarter/Documentation/Introduction/Index.rst

 - Management of different versions of the same extension,

+- Generation of the documentation,

+- Generation of the Entity Relationship Diagram,

 - Many other features.

 Code Generation for the SAV Library Mvc